 Educator Preparation at Columbus State University is accredited by the Council for Accreditation of Educator Preparation (CAEP), formerly the National Council for Accreditation of Teacher Education.

-- Have acquired at least three years of acceptable teaching experience in a K-12 school environment;
+- Minimum of three years of teaching experience

 Additional Program Requirements